udaya19/nest-interntask/README.md

 $ npm run test:cov
 ```

+## Change postgresql config settings

+- Under modules folder go to app.module.ts.
+- Change username and password to your's.

+## Testing the API's

+This project will run on localhost:3000.
+For registering the user run the following api http://localhost:3000/user/new in postman with POST method.
+Body of the request is name, email, password, isAdmin: true.
+For login run the following api http://localhost:3000/user/login in postman with POST method.
+Body of the request is email and password in string format.
+After succesfull login you will get the jwt token.
+Copy the token and store it anywhere.
+Now to only admin users can add the cat.
+Hence to verify user identity jwt token is important.
+To add a cat run the following api http://localhost:3000/cats/new in postman with POST method.
+Body of request is name(string) and age(number).
+Also in the headers add Authorization key and Bearer token(jwt token which you copied earlier.
+Example: Bearer dwjkfnkwqfnknfrenfjerfrjfnrjfnrkffj) as value

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).